barsanuphe/librariansync/README.md

 - *Add to collections (from json)* : to only add ebooks to existing or new collections, using the json file
-- *Rebuild all collections (from folders)* : to clear all existing collection and rebuild them using the folder structure inside the **documents** folder.
+- *Rebuild all collections (from folders)* : to clear all existing collections and rebuild them using the folder structure inside the **documents** folder.